 Preparing for freezing weather:

-Preparing outside your home:
+Preparing outside your home or business:

 Remove and store garden hoses.